-Snainton Riding Centre, A NORTH Yorkshire-based riding centre has joined a national initiative aimed at providing more opportunities for disabled riders to take up the sport.
+Snainton Riding Centre, A North Yorkshire-based riding centre has joined the Accessibility Mark initiative aimed at providing more opportunities for disabled riders to take up the sport.

 Snainton Riding Centre, based near Scarborough was inspired to put the centre forward for Accessibility Mark accreditation after seeing the benefits that horses can bring to people with disabilities after a group of Army veterans suffering from Post-Traumatic Stress Disorder visited the yard.